sushiui/sushi/README.md

 # sushi
-Sushi is Design System build for SET
+Sushi Design System help us work together to build a great experience for all of SET co-worker and listed company.

-## Preview
+We prepare HTML/CSS component as building block as you develop new product and feature.
+We also prepare Figma component for design can prepare prototype before develop.

 ![Sushi screen](assets/images/preview.png)

+To see the actual result you can preview it from

 https://sushidesignsystem.github.io/sushi